Siege of York: Campaign

-Early years of the Civil War
+The first civil war

 During the 17th century, York was often referred to as the "capital of the north" and sometimes as the "second city in England" (although Bristol had a larger population).
 It had great prestige as the seat of the Archbishop of York, and as the centre of much of the region's trade.

 When civil war broke out in 1642, the Royalists in Yorkshire were briefly besieged in the city, until the Earl of Newcastle (later elevated to marquess) came to their aid with an army from the northern counties.

 During the following year, Newcastle defeated the Parliamentarian northern army under Lord Fairfax and his son Sir Thomas Fairfax at the Battle of Adwalton Moor and drove the survivors into Hull.
 The Royalists laid siege to Hull, but could not prevent Parliament resupplying the city from the sea.
 An attempt to suborn the governor, Sir John Hotham, was thwarted.
 Newcastle also sent detachments southward into Lincolnshire, but these were defeated at Gainsborough and Winceby by Parliamentarian cavalry under Oliver Cromwell and Sir Thomas Fairfax.